After the rapid( RT-PCR) test on my way to enter the airport "Terminal 2".

 Excellent highway road for maximum speed.

-Finally at approximately 1630 hrs both of us, young man Mr Subodh and young at heart Uncle Rudolph were released from the hook at a height of 1680 meters .Initially ziplined between 120-150 Km/hr and to me a confirmed "Adrenalin Junkie" it was sheer joy seeing the mountain's and valley below breezing past me akin to "Superman" flying in the air.
+.Initially ziplined between 120-150 Km/hr and to me a confirmed "Adrenalin Junkie" it was sheer joy seeing the mountain's and valley below breezing past me akin to "Superman" flying in the air.

 Dubai's accumulation of Guinness World Records

 The entire zipline flight which is 2,832 meters(2.8 Km !) in length is akin to a free fall Derby race with a identical timing and lasted slightly above 2 minutes before coming to a stop at a mid-air suspended "Platform".
-Once on reaching the platform the straight harness was removed and i was transferred onto a normal sitting posture "Strait jacket" to complete the short second leg ziplining back to the lower level mountain platform

 Falcon at "Bahar 5".Lucky Mascot !